brshipley/megaSDM/README.md

 ## Installation Instructions
 Refer to the provided setup guide (https://github.com/brshipley/megaSDM/megaSDM_Setup.pdf) for detailed instructions on the setup and configuration of this program.
 ## Usage Example
-We have provided an example () using occurrence data from GBIF for 6 North American mammal species.
-Environmental data are from the WorldClim database (Hijmans et al. 2005; https://www.worldclim.org/version1), and data on dispersal rate (in km/year) were collected by () The configuration file used in this example may be found at ().
-Note that the specific file paths described in the configuration file may need to be modified once downloaded.
+We have provided an example (https://github.com/brshipley/megaSDM/EXAMPLE.zip) using occurrence data from GBIF for 6 North American mammal species.
+Environmental data are from the WorldClim database (Hijmans et al. 2005; https://www.worldclim.org/version1), and data on dispersal rate (in km/year) were collected by ().
+Note that the specific file paths described in the configuration file within the .zip folder may need to be modified once downloaded.